Search

 Geography & landscape of Zimbabwe

 In the heart of Southern Africa, Zimbabwe rests on a high inland plateau with a beautiful mountain region to the east.
-The highveld landscape is filled with enchanting vistas, mysterious caves, flowing rivers and the world’s largest waterfall and man-made lake.
-Add in the remote mountainous region on the eastern side and nowhere can compete with the raw beauty of this African gem.
+The highveld landscape is filled with enchanting vistas, mysterious caves, flowing rivers and the world’s largest waterfall and human-made lake.
+Add in the remote mountainous region on the eastern side, and nowhere can compete with the raw beauty of this African gem.

 Culture, religion and etiquette

-The population of Zimbabwe is mostly Christian with 75% identifying as Protestant, 8% identifying as Roman Catholic and 8% as other denominations of Christianity.
-Around 1.2% of the population identify with other religions such as Islam, Muslim or traditional African beliefs, and approximately 6% of the population in Zimbabwe have no faith.
+Zimbabwe’s population is predominantly Christian, with 75% identifying as Protestant, 8% as Roman Catholic, and 8% as adherents to other Christian denominations.
+Around 1.2% of the population identify with different religions, such as Islam, Muslim, or traditional African beliefs, and approximately 6% have no faith.

 Languages spoken in Zimbabwe